instancio/instancio/README.md

 Person person = Instancio.create(Person.class);
 ```

 This returns a fully-populated person, including nested objects and collections.
-Instancio will set all fields
-to random values.
+Instancio will set all fields to random values.
 By default, values will be:

 - non-null
 - non-blank strings
 - numbers greater than zero
 - collections/maps/arrays will have at least one element

-The out-of-the-box defaults can be customised through a properties file or at runtime.
+This page contains a few samples.
+Refer to the (User Guide)[https://www.instancio.org] for more information.

 # Try it out